Keep catch basins clear

 - If there is a large snow windrow from street cleaning covering the catch basin, call

-311 and request assistance with clearing the snow from the City of Edmonton Transportation Department.
+311 or use the 311 app to request assistance with clearing the snow from the City of Edmonton Parks and Roads Services Department.

 - Once the face of the catch basin is clean, peek inside the basin to see if there is water at the top of the basin or determine if the basin grate is damaged.
 If this is the case, call